yugabyte/yugabyte-db/docs/content/latest/api/ycql/expr_fcall.md

 ---
+title: Built-in function call [YCQL]
+headerTitle: Built-in function call
-title: Function Call
+linkTitle: Function call
 summary: Combination of one or more values.
-headerTitle: Built-in Function Call
-description: Function call expression applies the specified function to to given arguments between parentheses and return the result of the computation.
+description: Use a function call expression to apply the specified function to to given arguments between parentheses and return the result of the computation.
 menu:
   latest:
     parent: api-cassandra